-- a) Any investments not authorized by this or any other investment policy or applicable law are prohibited; - b) Repurchase agreements may only be executed with approved financial institutions or broker/dealers that meet the Treasurer's standards, which include mutual execution of a Master Repurchase Agreement adopted by the Treasurer; - c) Investments in derivative products and leveraging of assets through reverse repurchase agreements are prohibited; - d) All qualified repurchase agreement dealers, commercial paper issuers, and corporate bond issuers must have a corporate headquarters, corporate office, or operating location in the State of Illinois and that location must retain full-time staff employed within the State of Illinois or the dealer must have a significant economic presence in the State of Illinois as determined by the Treasurer; - e) Commercial paper with a credit rating or evaluation that is derived from any factor other than the full faith and credit of the issuing institution and/or the guarantee of the parent company is prohibited; - f) Obligations may not be purchased from a corporation or limited liability company that has been placed on the list of restricted companies by the Illinois Investment Policy Board under Section 1-110.16 of the Illinois Pension Code.
+- a) Any investments not authorized by this, or any other investment policy or applicable law are prohibited; - b) Repurchase agreements may only be executed with approved financial institutions or broker/dealers that meet the Treasurer's standards, which include mutual execution of a Master Repurchase Agreement adopted by the Treasurer; - c) Investments in derivative products and leveraging of assets through reverse repurchase agreements are prohibited; - d) All qualified repurchase agreement dealers, commercial paper issuers, and corporate bond issuers must have a corporate headquarters, corporate office, or operating location in the State of Illinois and that location must retain full-time staff employed within the State of Illinois or the dealer must have a significant economic presence in the State of Illinois as determined by the Treasurer; - e) Commercial paper with a credit rating or evaluation that is derived from any factor other than the full faith and credit of the issuing institution and/or the guarantee of the parent company is prohibited; - f) Obligations may not be purchased from a corporation or limited liability company that has been placed on the list of restricted companies by the Illinois Investment Policy Board under Section 1-110.16 of the Illinois Pension Code.
 40 ILCS 5/1-110.16; - g) Asset-backed securities and mortgage-backed securities of any kind are prohibited; and - h) Investments may not be made in any savings and loan association unless a commitment by the savings and loan association, executed by the president or chief executive officer of that association, is submitted in the form required by Section 22.5 of the Deposit of State Moneys Act.
-15 ILCS 520/22.5.
+15 ILCS 520/22.5. - i) Investments in any sovereign debt or government-backed securities issued by the Russian Federation, and/or the Republic of Belarus; any investment instrument that is issued by an entity, bank or financial institution that is domiciled in or has its principal place of business located in the Russian Federation or the Republic of Belarus; and/or any investment instrument issued by an entity, bank or financial institution that is subject to Russian Harmful Foreign Activities Sanctions as defined under Section 1-110.16 of the Illinois Pension Code are prohibited.